 - Users – the total number of people who have an active Yammer account during the selected date range.

-- Posts – the total number of posts (i.e. Where a person as started a new discussion thread).
-Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’ row (on the Personal and on the Business Unit tabs).
+- Posts – the total number of posts (i.e. where a person has started a new discussion thread).
+Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’ row (on the Personal and Segment dashboards).

-- Likes – the total number of likes to a post, but excludes the likes from the person who wrote the post/reply.
+- Reactions – the total number of reactions to a post, but excludes the reactions from the person who wrote the post/reply.
 These are excluded to provide a more accurate picture of engagement.
-If you lilke your own post/reply, this like is counted in the 'From' row, but to avoid double-counting is excluded in the 'To' row
+If you like your own post/reply, this like is counted in the 'From' row, but (to avoid double-counting) is excluded in the 'To' row

 - Mentions – the number of times people were @mentioned in a post or reply.

 - Notifications – the number of times people were added to the ‘Add people to notify’ field when writing a post/reply.
 This is also known as a ‘cc’.

 On the Personal dashboard, SWOOP accounts separately for replies/reactions/mentions/notifications that have been given (From me) and those received (To me), but on the Topic, Segment, Thread, Community and Enterprise dashboards SWOOP doesn't do that.
 The reason is that for a person and a Segment, SWOOP looks at all activities that have been done across the network that involves that person or segment, and in this situation there is a net difference between what you give and what you receive.